BrindleDigital/rentfetch/readme.txt

 == Changelog ==

+= 0.4.8 =

+* Adding specials display on the floorplans search at the floorplan level

 = 0.4.7 =

 * Changing the default on the Floorplan search images to contain instead of cover